cwi-swat/ifip-wg216/meetings/Santiago2026.md

 - Raw or fresh meat
 - Soil (check shoes and outdoor gear)

-**Allowed but must be declared** (will be reviewed and may be confiscated):
+**Allowed but must be declared**:
 - Dairy products (cheese, butter, cream)
 - Processed/cured meats and sausages
 - Seeds, nuts, dried fruits
 - Plants, cuttings, bulbs, dried flowers
 - Honey

-**Generally OK:** Packaged foods like cookies, coffee, tea, spices, canned goods, and oils are usually fine — but still declare them.
+**Generally OK:** Packaged foods like cookies, coffee, tea, spices, canned goods, and oils are usually fine — but it's better to still declare them.

 A simple rule: when in doubt, **declare**, as fines for not declaring can be steep.
 Better safe than sorry!